 Lesson 8 w/answersI Samuel Chapters 1-8

-This week we’ll begin our look at the books from tribal rule (individual tribes united in worship of a single God) to kingdom rule (where all tribes will be governed by a single ruler -- a king).
-Samuel will also continue to wage the war begun by Samson against the Philistines, through which he’ll recapture the Ark lost in battle during the time of Eli the High Priest.
+In this lesson, we will begin our examination of the books from tribal rule (individual tribes united in worship of a single God) to kingdom rule (where all tribes will be governed by a single ruler—a king).
+Samuel will also continue to wage the war begun by Samson against the Philistines, through which he will recapture the Ark lost in battle during the time of Eli the High Priest.

 There is much that we can learn from studying Samuel closely, but for purposes of our survey of the Old Testament, we will not do this now, but instead focus on hitting the highlights.

-For this week, read I Samuel Chapters 1 through Chapter 8 then answer the following:
+Read I Samuel Chapters 1 through Chapter 8 and answer the following: